chef/chef-web-docs/chef_master/source/config_rb_metadata.rst

 ``gem``
    .. tag config_rb_metadata_settings_gem

-   Specifies a gem dependency for installation into the chef-client through bundler.
+   Specifies a gem dependency for installation into the Chef Infra Client through bundler.
 The gem installation occurs after all cookbooks are synchronized but before loading any other cookbooks.
 Use this attribute one time for each gem dependency.
 For example:

    .. code-block:: ruby